ravachol/kew/website/site_src/contribute.md

 ## Welcome to the contributing guide

 Thank you for your interest in contributing to kew!
-This page consists of two sections, how to contribute, and further down, how to develop for kew.

 kew is developed on:
 https://codeberg.org/ravachol/kew - Issues, PR:s go here.

 Mirror:
-https://github.com/ravachol/kew - Still used for some workflows, that haven't been migrated yet.
+https://github.com/ravachol/kew - Still used for some workflows that haven't been migrated yet.

 ### Goal of the project